tednaleid/showoff-git-core-concepts/one/01_slide.md

 !SLIDE
 # squashing #

-Compresses unmerged commits down into a single commit and appends to the destination branch
+compresses N commits into one commit that's appended to a destination branch

 !SLIDE
 # squashing #